henrypp/simplewall/README.md

 ### Description:
 Simple tool to configure Windows Filtering Platform (WFP) which can configure network activity on your computer.

-The lightweight application is less than a megabyte, and it is compatible with Windows 7 and higher operating systems.
+The lightweight application is only a megabyte, and it is compatible with Windows 7 and higher operating systems.
 You can download either the installer or portable version.
-For correct working, need administrator rights.
+You require administrator rights.

 ### Features:
 - Simple interface without annoying pop ups